Update: ‘Sales’ section updated.

 Jaguar I-Pace future

 Amidst the product cancellations at Jaguar Land Rover since the implementation of the Reimagine strategy in early 2021, at least the Jaguar I-Pace’s future is secure.
 A report from Autocar in June 2021 had said that the I-Pace will “survive Jaguar’s reinvention,” suggesting that a full model change is certain and that a second-gen I-Pace is on the horizon.

 With the Reimagine strategy in place, Jaguar will undergo “a renaissance” by the middle of the decade to become an all-electric luxury brand, JLR said in an announcement on February 15, 2021.
 Future Jaguars will have more dramatic designs with innovative silhouettes.
-The company wants to have a clear distinction between the Jaguar and Land Rover brands.
+The company wants a clear distinction between the Jaguar and Land Rover brands.
 From here on, it may make only low-slung Jaguars – no high-riding SUVs.
-All future Jaguar models will sit on a bespoke EV platform, which could come from another brand.
-The company has confirmed Solihull, West Midlands (UK) as the home for the future platform.
+All future Jaguar models will sit on a bespoke EV platform, which is internally known as the ‘Panthera.’
+The company has confirmed Solihull, West Midlands (UK) as the home of the future platform.

 Featured image: Jaguar